ThreeDee-GmbH/ue5-style-guide/README.md

 Often in code style guides it is written that you should not pollute the global namespace and this follows the same principle.
 When assets are allowed to exist outside of a project folder, it often becomes much harder to enforce a strict structure layout as assets not in a folder encourages the bad behavior of not having to organize assets.

 Every asset should have a purpose, otherwise it does not belong in a project.
-If an asset is an experimental test and shouldn't be used by the project it should only ever exist on its respective task branch and be cleaned up before merging. @TODO: reference to source control guidelines
+If an asset is an experimental test and shouldn't be used by the project it should only ever exist on its respective [task branch](#scm-branches-tasks) and be cleaned up before [merging](#scm-merge).

 <a name="2.2.2"></a>
 #### 2.2.2 Reduce Migration Conflicts